Last updated 03rd August 2018

 Step 4: Reboot the server

-In order for the modifications to take effect, you must to reboot the server:
+In order for the modifications to take effect, you must reboot the server, using the following command:

-In the event that you made an mistake or received an error, you have the possibility rollback.
-To rollback, the server must be placed in Rescue mode.
+In the event that you make a mistake or receive an error, it's possible to rollback your changes.
+To do so, the server must be placed in Rescue mode.
 This will require you to mount your system using the following commands:

 mount /dev/md1 /mnt

 In this example, the root directory (or slash